Where to Eat in Walla Walla

 It's right there in the name: Welcome to breakfast central in downtown Walla Walla.
 But for all the Ron Swanson simplicity, the menu spends more time in Mexico: migas, huevos con chorizo, chilaquiles.
 Between a tofu stir-fry topped with kimchi and stuffed brioche french toast, the plain old bacon and eggs entree is almost lost.
 Lunch includes a modest spread of sandwiches and salads, and a wall of hot sauces—look for the shelves under a luchador portrait—are not just Instagram bait.

 One of the best meals in Walla Walla used to come out of a gas station.
 The food counter at Andrae's Kitchen dished street food that deserved a finer table than the ones near the Cenex gas pumps, but the ramshackle location was part of the charm.
-Andrae Bopp moved to a more conventional space downtown in early 2021, dishing tacos and smoked meats and hosting a market of local vendors.
-Jim German, the cocktail mind behind now-shuttered but much-beloved Jimgermanbar, leads the drinks program.
+Andrae Bopp moved to a more conventional space downtown in early 2021, dishing tacos and smoked meats and hosting a market of local vendors up front.
+The playful, colorful interior matches the menu of fruity and boozy drinks from Jim German, the cocktail mind behind now-shuttered but much-beloved Jimgermanbar.